 Hyakkaou Private Academy.
 An institution for the privileged with a very peculiar curriculum.
 You see, when you're the sons and daughters of the wealthiest of the wealthy, it's not athletic prowess or book smarts that keep you ahead.
 It's reading your opponent, the art of the deal.
 What better way to hone those skills than with a rigorous curriculum of gambling?
 At Hyakkaou Private Academy, the winners live like kings, and the losers are put through the wringer.
 But when Yumeko Jabami enrolls, she's gonna teach these kids what a high roller really looks like!

-Kakegurui: Compulsive Gambler is finished and has 12 Episodes.
+Kakegurui: Compulsive Gambler has finished airing and it has 12 Episodes.
 It is also Known as: 賭ケグルイ, Kakegurui

 Kiyotaka Ayanokoji has just enrolled at Tokyo Koudo Ikusei Senior High School, where it's said that 100% of students go on to college or find employment.
 But he ends up in Class 1-D, which is full of all the school's problem children.